scottish-government-design-system/designsystem.gov.scot/site-furniture/accessibility.md

 ## Feedback

-If you cannot access any part of this site or want to report an accessibilirt problem, email [digital-publishing@gov.scot](mailto:digital-publishing@gov.scot).
+If you cannot access any part of this site or want to report an accessibility problem, email [digital-publishing@gov.scot](mailto:digital-publishing@gov.scot).

 ## Enforcement procedure